jkup/jonkuperman.com/content/blog/on-leaving-a-great-job/index.md

 ## One heck of a year

 2020 was rough for so many people.
 I moved from San Francisco to Florida at the end of 2019.
 I hardly knew anyone in my new state but had an enjoyable few months exploring before the coronavirus hit.
-The lockdowns, anxiety about loved ones catching the virus, social and political unrest have all been taking their toll.
+The lockdowns, anxiety about loved ones catching the virus and social and political unrest have all been taking their toll.
 I've always struggled with anxiety, but this last year it has been a constant burden.

-On top of that, we took on an ambitious project at the beginning of 2020.
+On top of that, my team took on an ambitious project at the beginning of 2020.
 We are building something brand new on a stack that's never been used before.
 Scoping the work, building up a team, and struggling to hit a deadline have also taken their toll.

 The last year has left me struggling to be productive.
-My team has been great about supporting me through a tough time, but I can sometimes be my own harshest critic, and underperforming at a job leaves me feeling upset and disappointed with myself.
+My team has been great about supporting me through a tough time, but I can sometimes be my own harshest critic, and this year has left me feeling upset and disappointed with myself.

 ## The goodbyes have been hard

-I decided to leave a few months ago and began working on an exit plan with my fantastic and supportive manager.
+I decided to leave a few months ago and began working on an exit plan with my manager.
 Since deciding to go, I haven't questioned whether it was the correct choice, but saying goodbye has been more difficult than anticipated.
-It's a special place, and the Creative Cloud or is full of incredible people.
+It's a special place, and the Creative Cloud org is full of incredible people.

 ## What's next (short term)